Frostyanand/ELARA-Evolving-Language-Adaptive-Response-Agent/README.md

 ```

 This script:

-- Loads and preprocesses the dataset.
+- Loads and preprocesses the dataset from `data/merged_data.json`.
 - Trains an **SVM classifier** with **TF-IDF features**.
 - Saves the trained model (`chatbot_model.pkl`) and **TF-IDF vectorizer**.